dtonhofer/minizinc_experiments/stats_collection/README.md

 on the given model and with the given parameter files on this machine:
 _4-core Intel(R) Xeon(R) CPU W3520 @ 2.67GHz, Linux Fedora 33, 24 GiB RAM_.

+## Configuration: collect.cfg

+`collect.cfg` is a [YAML](https://en.wikipedia.org/wiki/YAML) file that specifies what `collect.perl` should do.
+It is rather self-explanatory.

 ## Fields in the output `result.txt`

 The file [`result.txt`](/stats_collection/result.txt) lists the info collected, one MiniZinc run per line.

-- `base`: The basename of parameter/config file.
+Missing values are denoted by `NA` as is the custom in R (the statistical package).

+- `model`: A string derived from the name of the model file used for this run, to be used for sorting and searching.
+- `data`: A string derived from the name of the data file used for this run, to be used for sorting and searching.
+- `annotation`: The actual annotation text used when running the model.
+The actual values of the strategies employed are found in this string.
-- `round`: The index of the "round" (starting from 0) if exactly the same problem is run several times.
+- `round`: The index of the "round" (starting from 1) if the exact same problem is run several times (useful in case of random selection).
-- `var_sel`: The setting for the "variable selection" strategy (in this case, applied to the sought schedule "start times", variables `s`).
-- `val_sel`: The setting for the "value selection" strategy (in this case, applied to the sought schedule "start times", variables `s`).
+- `rounds`: Number of rounds that will be run.
+Generally 1.
-- `limit_s`: Time limit given to MiniZinc in seconds; the best solution (in this case, shortest schedule solution) found within that limit counts.
+- `limit_s`: Time limit given to MiniZinc in seconds; the best solution (in this case, "shortest schedule solution") found within that limit counts.
 - `duration_s`: Time spent processing in seconds, as determined by the collection script.
-- **`makespan`**: Best overall duration of the schedule found.
-The smaller the better.
+- `obj`: **objective value**, in this case best (shortest) overall duration of the schedule found.
 If nothing was found, we write `NA`, as is the custom in `R`.
-That field should more generally be called `obj` for "the 'objective'".

 Next come performance values output by MiniZinc due to the `--statistics` option.
 Refer to [Statistics Output](https://www.minizinc.org/doc-2.5.5/en/fzn-spec.html#statistics-output) in the manual

 - `init_time_s`: Time spent initializing in seconds.
 Can be disregarded, as it's always below 0.1s.
 - `solve_time_s`: Time spent solving in seconds.
 Cannot be larger than `limit_s`, but can be smaller.
 - `solutions`: Solutions found during optimization.
-If this is 0, it's a bust!
+If this is 0, it's a bust and `obj` should contain `NA`.
 - `variables`: Number of variables created from the problem statement.
-(Here, varies from 71 to 2451 depending on problem.)
+(In this case, varies from 71 to 2451 depending on problem.)
 - `propagators`: Number of variables created from the problem statement.
-(Here, varies from 78 to 2891 depending on problem.)
+(In this case, varies from 78 to 2891 depending on problem.)
 - `propagations`: Number of propagator invocations.
-(Here, maximum observed value overall is 86 million.)
+(In this case, maximum observed value overall is 86 million.)
 - `nodes`: Number of search nodes.
-(Here, maximum observed value overall is 2 million.)
+(In this case, maximum observed value overall is 2 million.)
 - `failures`: Number of leaf nodes that were failed.
-(Here, maximum observed value overall is above 1 million.)
+(In this case, maximum observed value overall is above 1 million.)
 - `restarts`: Number of times the solver restarted the search (jumped back to the root search node).
 (Here, always 0.)
 - `peak_depth`: Peak depth of search tree reached.
-(Here, `prepare14` reaches 1300.)
+(In this case, `prepare14` reaches 1300.)
 - `num_solutions`: The `nSolutions` value, this should be the "number of solutions output".
 It think.

 ## Info on search strategy annotations